graasp/graasp-mobile-builder/README.md

 Then you can drag and drop the file directly to a launched simulator.

 Once the app is installed in a simulator, you need to launch a development server from your project to update the changes you made in the app automatically.
-Run the command `yarn start --dev-client` and select option i to open the iOS simulator and the Android simulator.
+Run the command `yarn start` and select option i to open the iOS simulator and the Android simulator.
 You must have the simulator opened and launched before starting the development server.
 The app should be automatically launched in the simulator.
 If you make a change and save the file inside your project, the simulator app should be reloaded automatically.

 Notice that major changes in the app need to build a new entire binary file.
 For example, this includes changes made to the `app.config.js` file.